|True potato seed information and growing instructions|

 Valparaiso has dry, starchy flesh with good flavor.
 I found it very pleasant to eat roasted, but there is a bit of a sour aftertaste, which indicates the the glycoalkaloids are high.
 I can’t measure glycoalkaloids, so I don’t know how high.
 Based on experience, I’d say this one is probably on the border and, therefore, probably safe to eat in a small serving, but I really don’t know.
 I ate a six ounce portion without any trouble, but that doesn’t mean that everyone would have the same experience.
 In 2021, I ate more of this potato and did not experience the aftertaste again.
 To be safe, I don’t recommend eating this potato.

 Valparaiso makes a pretty big plant and I wouldn’t grow it on anything less than a 15 inch spacing.
 It was very slow growing from seed and I don’t yet know if it will be similarly slow from tubers, but I suspect not.
 The stolons range from a few inches to a foot long, with most of the tubers clustered under the plant.
 The plants flower heavily and have a long flowering period.
 Tubers were dormant at harvest, but I don’t yet know how long the dormancy period is.
 Plants set berries easily and may be self-compatible, which is unusual for diploids.
 It might be the most interesting trait that could be captured from S. maglia.
+Leaves often show signs of necrosis, a trait that I expected to be the result of infection with Potato Virus Y, but testing showed that this variety is clean for that and every other virus that I test for.
+Lacking any likelier explanation, I think this may be a mild form of hybrid necrosis, a condition that sometimes results from incompatible alleles in interspecific crosses.

 True Seed (TPS)